 Dropping 30 pounds in 2-3 months

-Three months is a much more realistic timeframe for a 30 pound weight loss goal.
+Three months is a much more realistic time frame to lose 30 pounds fast.
 It’s more simple, but don’t mistake that for easy.
 Remember: getting fit is a journey, not just a destination.

 How to lose 30 pounds in 2 months: portion control is everything.
 Check out these fit tea reviews to suppress your appetite.
 Start by using measuring cups to train your eye to learn what a proper portion is.
 Most of my clients are usually shocked by how much smaller the right size is for things, so I suggest eating your meal on a salad plate.
 The smaller dish makes it seem like there is way more food in front of you than there actually is.
 And eat colorfully!
 Half your plate should be vegetables, then the remaining half should be split evenly between carbs and protein.
 Opt for fresh, seasonal produce whenever possible, but if that’s not an option, frozen is always better than canned.